Grim-/Outward.Mount/docs/index.md

 **Ofcourse big thanks to 9dots, Gheyoom brought this up with their team and their lead designer Devo was happy to share their work!**

-## Mounts Acquisition
+### Mounts Acquisition

-As a general summary you can buy a basic mount for 300 silver from Stable Masters in each of the four base game cities (this is done to not lock out anyone without DLC)
+As a general summary you can buy a basic mount for 300 silver from Stable Masters in each of the four base game cities (this is done to not lock out anyone without DLC).

+You can also find PearlBird eggs as drops from PearlBirds and their nests with nests having double the chance of dropping an egg.

 Each of these Stable Masters also another mount that becomes available after completing certain tasks for other NPC'S in the same city.